 Right to Choose Patients

-If you live in England and have been referred to PUK via the NHS Right to Choose (RTC) scheme, we are bound by the guidelines of the National Institute for Health and Care Excellence (NICE) to ensure that any medicine you receive is issued by a specialist ADHD titration service.
+If you live in England and have been referred to Psychiatry UK via the NHS Right to Choose (RTC) scheme, we are bound by the guidelines of the National Institute for Health and Care Excellence (NICE) to ensure that any medicine you receive is issued by a specialist ADHD titration service.

 Private Patients or ICB Referrals